 - Make it empowering: Consumers want control of their health.
 Frame your messages so older adults and people with disabilities feel confident they can use the information in a way that will have an impact on their lives. - Make it from a trusted source: Consumers are more likely to take action when the health message is from a trusted source.
-Using survey research findings and asking leaders of organizations that serve older adults can help you determine which sources are credible with the consumers you are targeting.52 - Make it self-directed: Consumers like to learn new health information through a variety of methods.
+Using survey research findings and asking leaders of organizations that serve older adults can help you determine which sources are credible with the consumers you are targeting.8 - Make it self-directed: Consumers like to learn new health information through a variety of methods.
 While some consumers may prefer to receive information through spoken or printed words, others may be visual learners and some, a combination of both.
-Use different approaches to present your information, including pamphlets, brochures, videos, and audiotapes. - Make it solution-oriented: Many consumers prefer quick and clear solutions to their health issues.
-Provide short, concise health messages that detail the specific actions consumers must take to achieve the desired health goal.53
+Use different approaches to present your information including pamphlets, brochures, website links, and video or audio downloads. - Make it solution-oriented: Many consumers prefer quick and clear solutions to their health issues.
+Provide short, concise health messages that detail the specific actions consumers must take to achieve the desired health goal.9